Benawi/Digital-Wallet-App/README.md

 $ rails db:seed
 ```

- - Finaly run `rails s` and visit http://localhost:3000/  in your browser!
+ - Finally run `rails s` and visit http://localhost:3000/  in your browser!

 ### Run Tests <a name="run-tests"></a>

 Go to your gemfile and add the RSpec gem in the development, test group:

  ```
- group:development, :test do
+ group:development: test do
   gem 'rspec-rails'
  end
  ```